-During the month of April, Jupiter will be in opposition, meaning the planet is at its closest point to Earth.
+During the month of May, Jupiter will be in opposition, meaning the planet is at its closest point to Earth.
 Thanks to the sun, it's during this window that astronomers can enjoy a particularly close-up photo session that can help reveal how the planet's atmosphere has changed over time by comparing it with previous such photos of the gas giant.
+Jupiter was the brightest on May 8 and will be the closest to Earth on May 10.
+The best time to view Jupiter is a few hours sunset on May 10 when the planet rises above Earth's horizon.

 "The Great Cold Spot is much more volatile than the slowly changing Great Red Spot, changing dramatically in shape and size over only a few days and weeks, but it has reappeared for as long as we have data to search for it, for over 15 years," Tom Stallard, a planetary astronomer at the University of Leicester in the U.K. and lead author of the study, said in a statement.